nehagarg/hyp-despot-alpha-dev/README.md

 Neha Priyadarshini Garg, David Hsu, Wee Sun Lee : DESPOT-Alpha: Online POMDP Planning with Large State and Observation Spaces.
 Robotics: Science & Systems XV 2019  [PDF](http://www.roboticsproceedings.org/rss15/p06.pdf).

 The code was tested on ubuntu 16 with cuda 9 with GTX1080 GPUs.
-To run this code for for problems mentioned the paper:
+To run this code for the problems described in the paper:

 1. Clone HyP-Despot-LargeObservation-Without-Grasping branch for the ubuntu 16 code :
 ```